-The 2012Summer Statistics Workshops (SSW) is a series of six 15 hour courses aimed at graduate students, faculty, and professionals.
+The 2014Summer Statistics Workshops (SSW) is a series of four 15-hour courses and one 4-hour course aimed at graduate students, faculty, and professionals.
 Content centers on quantitative methods in the social sciences and focuses on introducing and extending knowledge in statistical applications, modeling, research, and analysis.

 Registration: Registering for the SSW is a three-step process that should take fewer than 10 minutes to complete.